mjcaisse/cppnow-website/src/pages/announcements/_posts/2021-05-08-announcing-cpp-now-2022.md

 ### Big Thanks!

 Thanks for helping make the program a success.
-The conference organizers would like to send a big thank you for a successful C++Now to all the speakers, the attendees, [Digital Medium](https://events.digital-medium.co.uk/) (Jim Roper and Jonathan Roper), Karen Krueger of [Krueger Events](http://www.kruegerevents.com/), the Program Committee, the track hosts, the volunteers, the conference planning committee, the Boost Foundation, and, of course, all of our wonderful [sponsors](/about/corporate_sponsors/).
+The conference organizers would like to send a big thank you for a successful C++Now to all the presenters, the attendees, [Digital Medium](https://events.digital-medium.co.uk/) (Jim Roper and Jonathan Roper), Karen Krueger of [Krueger Events](http://www.kruegerevents.com/), the Program Committee, the track hosts, the volunteers, the conference planning committee, the Boost Foundation, and, of course, all of our wonderful [sponsors](/about/corporate_sponsors/).

 ![Attendees](/assets/img/posts/2021/attendees.jpeg "Attendees")